Understanding the Range of Dog Tolerance Levels

-A Normal Trait that is as Flexible as it is Manageable
+A Normal Behavior that is as Flexible as it is Manageable

-This page is designed to help demystify the common trait of dog-dog aggression.
-Dog aggression shows up in numerous breeds, and it's generally "no big deal"...unless you deny it, misunderstand it or exploit it.
+This information is designed to help demystify the common behavior of dog-dog aggression.
+Every dog owner of every breed type can relate: Dog aggression is generally "no big deal"...unless you deny it, misunderstand it or exploit it.
 Like so many dog owners, we expect that our dogs have the potential to show some degree of dog aggression in select situations.
-Our job as responsible stewards is to keep our pets out of those situations by reading their body signals and understanding their individual limits.
+Our job as responsible stewards is to keep our pets out of those situations by reading their body signals, understanding their individual limits and setting them up for success.
 At the same time, we work to improve the tolerance of each dog through appropriate socializing opportunities.
 Because dog aggression is not a "one size fits all" trait, outlined below are four very common levels of dog-tolerance that we've come to recognize in our work with the dogs.

 1. Dog Social